Skip to main content

 By Class 3 students bring greater confidence and fluency to their reading and writing.
 Their work with mathematics focuses on measurement and time, developing skills using the four processes of adding, subtracting, multiplying, and dividing.

-Around the age of ten, students in Class 4 have a confidence that can be observed in the child’s relationship with the world.
+Around the age of ten, students have a confidence that can be observed in the child’s relationship with the world.
 Physical development brings a new strength and agility.
 The Norse myths and legends are explored in-depth because they are full of courage and valour.

 The student’s expanding consciousness is supported through subjects such as Geography and the topic of ‘Human and Animal’.
 In English the students study grammar and further develop their listening skills.
 Mathematics sees an emphasis on fractions and number processes: factors, multiples, long multiplication, and division.